pac4j/pac4j/documentation/docs/clients/openid4vp-advanced.md

 client.setProfileCreator(new OpenId4VpProfileCreator(client, definition));
 ```

-Here, `account_id` is an illustrative claim that must be included in the configured query and satisfy those identity
+`account_id` is an example; use a claim that meets the identity requirements above.

-guarantees.
-Override `computeProfileId(VerifiablePresentationCredentials)` to select among several credentials or read
+- **Multiple credentials or nested claims (including mdoc):** override `computeProfileId(VerifiablePresentationCredentials)`.
+  You can select a verified credential by its DCQL query identifier and issuer before attributes are merged.
-a nested claim, such as an mdoc namespace member.
-A custom `ProfileDefinition` or `ProfileFactory` can also use the
+- **Application-specific mapping:** a custom `ProfileDefinition` or `ProfileFactory` can assign the ID in `newProfile(...)`.
-credentials passed to `newProfile(...)` to assign an application-specific identifier.

-`EudiPidProfileDefinition` inherits this mapping while creating an `EudiPidProfile`.
-Configure or specialize it for the
+- **EUDI PID:** `EudiPidProfileDefinition` uses the same default mapping.
+Configure or override it for your wallet;
-targeted PID ecosystem: neither the presence of `sub` nor the suitability of another PID attribute is assumed.
-A presentation disclosing only a name or an age predicate does not supply a persistent user identifier.
+  a PID does not necessarily contain `sub`.

 ## 3) Diagnostic logging